laboon/CS1632_Spring2018/deliverables/4/deliverable4.md

 After this, there should be a printout or screen shot of the test execution results.

 There is no need to print out the code.
 It should be shared with me and the TA (i.e., we have been added as collaborators) on GitHub BY THE BEGINNING OF CLASS.

+The code should be a saved Katalon test suite.
+Note that this should be an HTML file.

 There should be a bare minimum of twenty tests, checking various base, edge, and corner cases.
 There is a maximum of thirty tests.
 However, do not focus on the number of tests too heavily; I am more concerned that you cover a broad variety of cases, check the requirements, and ones which are focused and yet still likely to find defects.